Zack Short Player Props: Tigers vs. Diamondbacks

-The Detroit Tigers, including Zack Short (.290 on-base percentage in past 10 games, 74 points below season-long percentage), take on starting pitcher Ryne Nelson and the Arizona Diamondbacks at Comerica Park, Saturday at 1:10 PM ET.
+Zack Short -- with an on-base percentage of .258 in his past 10 games, 85 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Arizona Diamondbacks, with Zac Gallen on the mound, on June 11 at 11:35 AM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Diamondbacks.
+He had a hitless showing in his last game (0-for-4) against the Diamondbacks.

 Zack Short Game Info & Props vs. the Diamondbacks